murilolh/random_java_tests/README.md

 * PascalTriangleApp - Solve problems related to Pascal Triangles.
 * StringApp- Solve problems related to Strings.
   * Anagram - Solve problems related to anagrams.
+  * LongestWord - Solve the Longest World in Dictionary problem.
   * Palindrome - Solve problems related to palindromes.
   * ReverseWords - Solve problems related to reversing words in strings.
   * ShiftedDiff - Solve a problem related to string rotation.